 UCSB Crew was founded in 1965 by a handful of ambitious students, making it not only UCSB’s first rowing team, but also UCSB’s first club sport.
-While the team had a slow start, beginning with just nine self-taught men and a few borrowed boats, the state of the program today indicates that the team is anything but slow: thousands of members later, personally commemorated and etched into the team’s history with individually assigned varsity numbers, the Women’s and Men’s programs combined have grown to become a forced to be reckoned with.
+While the team had a slow start beginning with just nine self-taught men and a few borrowed boats, the state of the program today indicates that the team is anything but slow!
+Thousands of members later, personally commemorated and etched into the team’s history with individually assigned varsity numbers, the Women’s and Men’s programs combined have grown to become a force to be reckoned with.

-While the Men’s team officially began in 1965, the Women’s team did not come to exist until 1972 when the Shell and Oar group transformed themselves from supporters to rowers.
-Shell and Oar was a group of women who supported the original rowing team, conducting important behind-the-scenes business such as traveling to all the regattas and races to cheer on the team as well as organizing fundraising opportunities to buy new equipment.
-Realizing that they wanted to be part of the action as well, they took a stand and formed the women’s team and donned the gold tanks of UCSB as well, to race alongside the men.
+While the Men’s team officially began in 1965, the Women’s team did not come to exist until 1972 when the Shell & Oar group transformed themselves from supporters to rowers.
+Shell & Oar was a group of women who supported the original rowing team, conducting important behind-the-scenes logistical business of the team, such as traveling to regattas, fundraising for equipment and gear, and cheering on the team from the shores and docks.
+These tough, motivated women quickly realized they wanted to share in the action and glory, and formed the women’s team and donned the gold tanks of UCSB as well, to race alongside the men.
 Their team continues to be a pinnacle in club rowing to this day.
 Their story is below!